Customer Journals

 How to Process a Refund

-Example: A customer paid a deposit for goods, and you need to refund it.
+Example: A customer paid a deposit and needs to be refunded.

-Refunds can be processed via EFT, petty cash, or another method.
+Refunds can be processed via EFT, petty cash, or other methods.

 1.Select the Customer from the list.